 When outdoors, hiking, canoeing, or hunting a good pair of compact binoculars might always be useful to have.
-Pocket binoculars come in handy when one wants to quickly watch birds or animals or just scouting the terrain.
+Pocket binoculars are great if you want to quickly observe something interesting, such as birds or animals, or just want to explore the terrain.
 The best small binoculars should fit into your pocket or backpack without adding much weight or bulk.
-All important binoculars manufacturers have different models on offer to choose from, depending on your outdoor activities and preferences.
+The choice is large because all the important binocular manufacturers have a couple of small compact models on offer to choose from, depending on your outdoor activities and preferences.

 What are the best small binoculars?